 Safety and security.

-- Penalties for drug offences are severe and include the death sentence.
+- There are strict security measures to combat drug trafficking.
+Penalties for drug offences are severe and include the death sentence.
 Vietnam has strict security measures to combat drug trafficking.
 Over 30 Australians are currently serving long jail sentences, including life imprisonment, for drug trafficking.
 See

-- Traffic accidents are common in Vietnam.
+- Traffic accidents are common.
 Consider the safety and legal risks of driving a car or riding a motorcycle, particularly if you are unfamiliar with local conditions.
 Don't drive without a valid Vietnamese drivers' licence.
 See

-- Apply for your visa to Vietnam on official Government of Vietnam websites or directly with the nearest
+- Apply for your visa on official Government of Vietnam websites or directly with the nearest

 Embassy or Consulate of Vietnam to avoid visa scams and protect your personal information.
 See